LadenxxxxD/LadenxxxxD.github.io/index.md

 ### Je

-Your Pages site will use the layout and styles from the ekyll theme you have lecur [repository settings](https://github.com/LadenxxxxD/LadenxxxxD.github.io/settings).
+Your Pages site will use the layout and styles from the ekyll theme you have lr [repository settings](https://github.com/LadenxxxxD/LadenxxxxD.github.io/settings).
 The name of this theme is savedn the Jekyll `_confyml` configuon f

 ### Suppo